manuleo/mADAm-2019/docs/_posts/2019-12-02-second-post.markdown

 <div class="row">
     <div class="col-sm-12 col-md-2"></div>
     <div class="col-sm-12 col-md-8">
-        In this case, <b> Germany, France, Italy, Spain,</b> and the <b>United Kingdom</b> were chosen.
-Even though Russia has the greatest surplus, it was not considered as its GDP is much smaller than the one of other European countries.
+        In this case, <b> Germany, France, Italy, Spain,</b> and the <b>United Kingdom</b> were chosen as they occupy the top-right corner of the plot, therefore they have the highest GDPs and food supply per capita.
+Moreover, the markers' size is considered as it is an indicator of the total food surplus, that in turn takes into account of the population.
+Even though Russia has the greatest total surplus, it was not considered as its GDP is much smaller than the one of other European countries.
 Moreover, its vast extent and remote nature makes efficient endeavors of collecting remaining food unlikely.
 Spain was preferred over Poland due to more useful geographical position as well as better economic performance.
         <p>Let us now have a look at how to evaluate a specific redistribution.</p>
     </div>
     <div class="col-sm-12 col-md-2"></div>